psbiomech/force-pca-fsp/README.md

 If using this package, please cite the following publications:

-1. Sritharan P, Muñoz MA, Pivonka P, Bryant AL, Mokhtarzadeh H, Perraton LG.
+Sritharan P, Muñoz MA, Pivonka P, Bryant AL, Mokhtarzadeh H, Perraton LG.
 Biomechanical Markers of Forward Hop-Landing After ACL-Reconstruction: A Pattern Recognition Approach.
 Annals of Biomedical Engineering.
 2022 Mar;50(3):330-42.
-2. Sritharan P et al. Biomechanical features of a novel step-down-and-pivot task in football players with and without hip/groin pain.
-2024.
-In review.

 This pipeline was originally developed to undertake biomechanical feature selection for a single-leg forward hop in our ACL-reconstructed knee study as described in Sritharan et al. 2022. above.
 It was subsequently adapted for examining bi-lateral tasks, specifically a novel step-down-and-pivot task in our hip/groin pain study.